 Canada intelligence report claims India involved in election interference

-India named alongside China in intelligence report investigating foreign interferance in elections
+India named alongside China in intelligence report investigating foreign interference in elections

 FILE: Canada high commissioner to India ‘slams’ car door on reporter

-Canada’s national security agency identified India as a foreign interference threat involved in influencing the country’s elections, according to an intelligence report.
+Canada’s national security agency identified India as potentially having interfered in the country’s elections, according to an intelligence report.

-The Canadian Security Intelligence Service named India in a report alongside China, which was identified as “by far the most significant threat”.
+The Canadian Security Intelligence Service named India in an intelligence report alongside China, which was identified as “by far the most significant threat”.

-The top-secret briefing report by the agency was obtained by Global News.
+The briefing report was obtained by Global News.
 The declassified document dated 24 February 2023 was titled “Briefing to the Minister of Democratic Institutions on Foreign Interference”.

-The report said the problem of India’s interference would worsen and urged the government that “we must do more to protect Canada’s robust democratic institutions and processes”.
+The report said the problem of India’s interference would worsen and said the government “must do more to protect Canada’s robust democratic institutions and processes”.

-It is the first time India has been hit with allegations of election interference in Canada, joining China and Russia that were already suspected of meddling in Canadian politics.
+It is the first time India has been accused of election interference in Canada, joining China and Russia that were already suspected of meddling in Canadian politics.

 It came amid India and Canada’s worsening ties after Mr Trudeau went public with allegations that New Delhi was involved in the assassination of a Sikh national on Canadian soil.
 Masked attackers fatally shot Hardeep Singh Nijjar, a Canadian labeled a terrorist by India due to his advocacy for an autonomous Sikh state known as Khalistan.